 Perform passive and active-assisted elbow and shoulder joint activities immediately, so that the fibres can be laid down in the correct line and format.
 Resting it in one position without any passive movement will cause the fibres to form a mash instead of an aligned network.
 The mash will have to be broken up later on which causes more pain in the rehabilitation phase and can also lead to other complications, such as myositis ossificans.
 Bone starts to form inside the muscle or other surrounding tissue.
 The cause of the complication is also credited to returning back to sports too soon or having too severe hard treatment too soon after the injury.

-When the bicep muscle is torn at the elbow joint a trail of non-operative treatment is always advocated, especially for elderly or lazy people.
+When the bicep muscle is torn at the elbow joint a trail of non-operative treatments are always advocated, especially for the elderly or lazy people.
 There can be complications with the radial or median nerve, that they become entrapped or injured.
 Nerve complications have to be addressed as soon a possible to minimize loss of sensation and pain.

 The most important component of rehabilitation is to regain full range of movement of the elbow and shoulder joint.
 The scar tissue that forms inside the site of the tear must be lengthened and orientated to allow the bicep muscle to contract without any restrictions.
 We use massage, stretches and neurodynamic mobilizations to achieve full range of movement.
 This will also prevent future recurrence.

-A muscle contraction works in two directions: One where the muscle is contracted and it shortens as when bending the elbow (concentric), and the other controlling the elbow straightening (eccentric).
+A muscle contraction works in two directions: One where the muscle is contracted and it shortens, like when bending the elbow (concentric), and the other controlling the elbow straightening (eccentric).
 This loads the muscle fibers while being lengthened.
-This type of exercises is vital at conditioning the muscle fibers to absorb a force.
+This type of exercises is vital for conditioning the muscle fibers to absorb force.

 Shortening of the muscle during a contraction involves strength and power exercises that will be progressed gradually as healing takes place.
 This will be tested frequently to determine if you can progress from non-weighted activities of daily living to being able to carry more weight again.
 The physiotherapist will guide and monitor the muscles reaction to normal forces like pulling, picking up objects and driving.

-The bicep muscle needs to be able to carry heavy load again and also to be effective when doing fast upper body movements with precision.
-Proprioception improves very fast with the correct stimulation of the exercises.
-To build up power and regain high speed training a gradual program has to b followed to optimally progress and to avoid any regression in the rehabilitation process.
+The bicep muscle needs to be able to carry heavy loads again and also be effective when doing fast upper body movements with precision.
+Proprioception improves very fast with the correct stimulation through exercises.
+To build up power and regain high speed, training with a gradual program has to be followed to optimally progress and avoid any regression in the rehabilitation process.
 This phase requires close monitoring to get back to sport specific training as soon as possible.
-It can not be rushed and the bicep muscle will have to be given enough time to rebuild fibres and to increase in muscle mass to be able to not only tolerate but to fall back into the movement patterns that the body knows well from the sport.
+It can not be rushed and the bicep muscle will have to be given enough time to rebuild fibers and to increase in muscle mass to be able to, not only tolerate, but to fall back into the movement patterns that the body knows well from the sport.